Appliance hub

 | CE | Water temperature or cooling condition is outside the expected range | heating | medium |

-| DC | Door locking or door sensing problem | door lock | medium |
+| DC | The door is not locking, latching, or being detected correctly | door lock | medium |

 | DC1 | The washer cannot confirm that the door is shut and locked correctly. | door lock | medium |